A look at all the Broadway shows eligible for 2023 Tony Awards

 The Tonys honor the best of Broadway theatre from the past year.

 It's Tony Awards season once again.
 The 2023 Tony Awards ceremony will take place Sunday, June 11 at the United Palace, an entirely new venue for the awards.
-CBS and Paramount+ will broadcast the ceremony live that evening.
+An hour of pre-show content, called The Tony Awards: Act One, will broadcast on Pluto TV at 7 p.m., followed by the main ceremony at 8 p.m., watchable on CBS and Paramount+.

 Any show that opened between May 5, 2022 and April 27, 2023, with some exceptions, will be eligible for this year’s awards.
 This date range accommodates all shows that opened since last year's Tony Awards.